of graduate employers say relevant experience is essential to getting a job with them

 Average Salary: £52,500

 Want to take your studies to the next level?
 Completing the BA (Hons) degree will enable you to move onto our postgraduate courses such as Finance and Accounting MSc/PGDip or Enterprise Management MSc/PGDip.
-If you are interested in teaching, you could also progress onto our PGCE course.

 We are here to support your career goals every step of the way.